 - Discount rate assumption.
-The FHLBanks used the Overnight Index Swap (OIS) curve or the LIBOR swap curve depending on the terms of the derivative. - Forward interest rate assumption.
-LIBOR swap curve. - Volatility assumption.
+The FHLBanks used the Overnight Index Swap (OIS) or the SOFR swap curve depending on the terms of the derivative. - Forward interest rate assumption.
+The swap curve of the instrument's index rate. - Volatility assumption.
 Market-based expectations of future interest rate volatility implied from current market prices for similar options. - Prepayment assumption (if applicable). - TBA securities prices.
 Market-based prices of TBAs are determined by coupon class and expected term until settlement. - TBA "drops."
 TBA price "drops" are used to adjust base TBA prices and are a function of current short-term interest rates, prepayment estimates, and the supply and demand for pass-throughs in the current delivery month.
 TBA drops are obtained from a market-observable source.